-4 tips to prepare for the upcoming holidays
+Four tips for retailers to prepare for the upcoming holidays

 Equally important to increasing your inventory is stocking up on the right items.
-Look at trends in your industry, study your competition, and examine your market to help you decide which products will fly off the shelves this season and which ones will only lead to dead stock.
+You might want to look at trends in your industry, study your competition, and examine your market to help you decide which products will fly off the shelves this season and which ones will only lead to dead stock.

-Here’s a bonus tip, too: while you’re stocking up on inventory, be sure to double check your office supply levels for essentials like ink and toner, packaging, gift wrap, receipt paper, and more.
+While you’re stocking up on inventory, be sure to double-check your office supply levels for essentials like ink and toner, packaging, gift wrap, receipt paper, and more.
+Nothing is worse than having a busy day in the store and running out of any of essentials slowing down your point of sale check-out process.

-If your point of sale provider doesn’t offer mobile friendly POS with mobile EMV credit card processing, it would be worth considering the much larger investment of adding a few more full cash wrap to your store, to help decrease lines during your busiest time of the year.
+Now, if your point-of-sale provider doesn’t offer mobile-friendly POS with mobile EMV credit card processing, it might be worth considering the somewhat larger investment of adding a few more full cash wraps to your store.
+This can significantly decrease lines during your busiest time of the year, ensuring your customers have a smoother shopping experience.

 3. Create Enticing Gift Card Displays